 The EU’s flagship chemicals regulation, REACH, has brought significant improvements by bringing most chemicals into a common regulatory scheme, but progress in restricting the most hazardous chemicals has remained limited due to fundamental problems in putting the burden of proof on industry.

 With the Chemicals Strategy for Sustainability, the key pillar for delivering the European Green Deal’s commitment to zero-pollution, the European Commission has put forward over 70 actions and, importantly, committed to ban the most harmful chemicals from consumer products.
-A proposal to revise REACH will be published by the end of 2022, including an extension of the generic risk management approach to more groups of hazardous chemicals, so that these chemicals are banned from consumer products by default.

 The European Commission has established a High-Level Round Table (HLRT) with representatives from international organisations, the Member State holding the Presidency of the Council of the EU, industry, academia and civil society, with the mission to realise the objectives of the Chemicals Strategy and to monitor its implementation, in dialogue with the stakeholders concerned.
 CHEM Trust and the European Environmental Bureau (EEB) are appointed as members of the HLRT along with seven other civil society organisations.
 The project partners see the implementation of the Chemicals Strategy as a unique opportunity.
 But they also see the risk of chemical industry representatives slowing progress and lowering ambition of regulatory action.